Note: For versions below 16.8.0, use a custom code to collect data for heatmaps and clickmaps.

 - Click Add a tag.

-- Name the tag and select the following type: Heatmaps & clickmaps.
+- Name your tag and select the following type: Heatmaps & clickmaps.

 - Click Next.

 - In Advanced tag settings, choose Consent type.
 Set it up if you use a consent form on your site.
-This tag will be fired only for visitors who consent to the selected consent type.
+This tag will only fire for visitors who accept the selected consent type.

 - Respect opt-out and DNT is turned on by default.
-Leave it as is, if you want to respect visitors who set Do-Not-Track in their browsers, or visitors who opt out of tracking using our opt-out form.
+Leave it as is if you want to respect visitors who’ve turned on the Do-Not-Track feature in their browsers or who’ve opted out of tracking using our opt-out form.

-- In Flight dates, set the date and time when the tag is fired.
+- In Flight dates, set the date and time when the tag will fire.

 - In Tag triggers, click Add a trigger or Choose existing trigger to set up a trigger for this tag.